Meet Your New User: Designing for Agentic User Experience

 The bet

 AUX becomes a real discipline inside two years.
 Real titles, real tooling, real conferences.
-The first SaaS to design the full AUX journey wins the decade, because agents preferentially route work to products they can drive, and that routing is sticky.
+Win the kid, win the decade.
+The first SaaS to design the full AUX journey wins it, because once an agent learns to drive your API surface, it keeps pointing at your box.
+It doesn't re-shop on every call.

 The standards will churn.
 MCP looks good today, something else may eat it tomorrow.
 The architectural move (pulling intent out of the screen, treating each touchpoint as a designed surface) pays off regardless.

 Your next big customer is already here.
 No eyes.
 No hands.
-No warning when it churns.
+Already reaching for a box.
+Make sure it's yours.